mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-api/goto-production.en.md

 To prevent real payments being rejected by security non-compliance, you must add as much information as you can while performing an operation.

 In order to optimize payment security validation and avoid rejected payments, you can send us the customer and item data so we can analyze it.
-I.e., if you send us this information, we can detect if the buyer have done suspicious payments in the past.
+I.e., if you send us this information, we can detect if the buyer has made suspicious payments in the past.

 You can see more information in the [Improves approval section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/account/payment-rejections).